 The stonemasons that work at Red Leaf Stone are gifted and talented people.
 They have invested considerable effort in training and evolving their art and craft.
 It is such a joy when a homeowner wants to create a house based on classical details.
 These styles never grow old, and our people get to stand up to the challenge.
 It’s really motivating.

-What led to your choice of Pacific Mist aka Saint Clair Limestone from Polycor?
+What led to your choice of Pacific Mist aka Saint Clair Marble from Polycor?
 Were you aware that this was an North American stone?